Last Updated on July 26, 2019

 - Wat Pho – the Temple of the Reclining Buddha.
 Located behind the Temple of the Emerald Buddha, this is a must see for visitors to Bangkok.
 One of the largest temple complexes in the Bangkok and famous for its giant reclining Buddha, measuring over 45 metres long, adorned with gold leaf.
 A short walk from the Grand Palace.

 - Wat Arun (The Temple of the Dawn) Buddhist temple dating back over 300 years.
 On the banks of the Chao Phraya River.
 When seen in the early morning light it reflects the sun on its porcelain-tiled mosaic surface and is lit up at night.
 The central tower is in the Khmer style like some seen at Angkor Wat, this means climbing up… and down steep steps.

 - Fantasia Lagoon – Reviving the Kids!
 This is a relatively large and attractive water park built on the roof of The Mall Bangkae.
 Despite being opened for many years, the park is surprisingly unknown to tourists and mostly Thai locals come and play here.
 For around 100 baht, a day can be spent relaxing here to shake off any exhaustion!

 - Lumpini Park – Bangkok’s own Central Park.
 A great place to chill a while, people watch or get some exercise.
-A favourite spot for Thai Chi and many other sports.
+A favorite spot for Thai Chi and many other sports.